Best birthday cakes in Preston and South Ribble? We asked you and here's where our readers recommend.

-9 Best birthday cake makers in Preston and South Ribble?
-We asked you and here's where our readers recommend.
+Where you can find the 9 Best birthday cake makers in Preston and South Ribble?
+We asked you and here's where our readers recommend

 The best part of birthday celebrations has definitely got the be the cake (after the awkward happy birthday singing where you just don’t quite know what to do)!